 Single pinion-assist EPS (SPEPS) integrates the electric assist mechanism with the steering gear pinion shaft.
-OEM customers that use our SPEPS include: PSA in the Citroën C3 and DS3; Dongfeng Peugeot Citroën Automobile Co., Ltd. (DPCA) in the Citroën C-Elysee and the Peugeot 2008; and BMW in the 1-series, 2-series, i3 and the Mini Cooper line.
+OEM customers that use our SPEPS include: PSA in the Citroen C3 and DS3; Dongfeng Peugeot Citroen in the Citroen C-Elysee and the Peugeot 2008; and BMW in the 1-series, the i3 and the Mini Cooper line.